Rouble slumps past 70 vs dollar for first time since May | Headlines

 - Russian Federation

-The rouble plunged to its weakest level since early May past 70 against the dollar in early trade on Wednesday, extending weekly losses with fears over sanctions on Russian oil and gas spooking the market.
-At 0608 GMT, the rouble was down 1.9% against the dollar at 70.20, after hitting 70.6775 earlier.
+The rouble plunged to its weakest level since early May past 70 against the dollar on Wednesday, extending weekly losses with fears over sanctions on Russian oil and gas spooking the market.
+By 0713 GMT, the rouble was down 2.1% against the dollar at 70.31, after hitting 70.6775 earlier.

 For Russian treasury bonds see